-The latest trajectory of comet 2013 A1 (Siding Spring) generated by the Near-Earth Object Program Office at the Jet Propulsion Laboratory indicates the comet will pass within 186,000 miles (300,000 kilometers) of Mars and there is a strong possibility that it might pass much closer.
+The latest trajectory of comet 2013 A1 (Siding Spring) generated by the Near-Earth Object Program Office at the Jet Propulsion Laboratory indicates the comet will pass within 186,000 miles (300,000 kilometers) of Mars in October of 2014, and there is a strong possibility that it might pass much closer.
 The NEO Program Office’s current estimate based on observations through March 1, 2013, has it passing about 31,000 miles (50,000 kilometers) from the Red Planet’s surface.
 That distance is about two-and-a-half times that of the orbit of outermost moon, Deimos.

 Previous estimates put it on a possible collision course with Mars.

 This video, above, is based on comet’s orbit calculated by Leonid Elenin, which has it is coming within 58,000 km, and visualized by SpaceEngine software.

 The trajectory for comet Siding Spring is being refined as more observations are made.
 Rob McNaught discovered this comet on Jan.
 3, 2013, at Siding Spring Observatory in Australia, and looking back at archival observations has unearthed more images of the comet, extending the observation interval back to Oct.
 4, 2012.
 Further refinement to its orbit is expected as more observational data is obtained.

 “At present, Mars lies within the range of possible paths for the comet and the possibility of an impact cannot be excluded,” said an update today from JPL.
 “However, since the impact probability is currently less than one in 600, future observations are expected to provide data that will completely rule out a Mars impact.”